REGISTER TODAY FOR OUR 16-WEEK MASTER CHEF CERTIFICATION PROGRAM – $2,700

 Class # 16 – Final Class – Students prepare an intricate menu including an entrée, vegetable and side dish without the use of recipes.
 A final food tasting, critique and student discussion will wind up the class, followed with a strong finish as Culinary Master Chef Program Certificates are presented to graduates.
 Timing, plating, garnishing and presentation are essential components to the success of the students’ final menu.

 Don’t wait to sign up!
 This program fills up quickly, so save your spot today.

 Register and Sign Up Today!

-YOU MUST REGISTER ON THIS PAGE TO GET THE PAYMENT PLAN
+YOU MUST REGISTER ON THIS PAGE TO ENROLL IN THE PAYMENT PLAN

 TO PAY IN FULL – PLEASE GO TO THE STORE PAGE